azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL unguided - Intelligent analytics.md

 #### Exit criteria

-- Your Event Hubs are listed in the Azure Portal
+- Your Event Hubs are listed in the Azure Portal.

 ### Task 6: Provision Azure Cosmos DB